The District provides the following services to our offenders:

 Sex Offender Treatment Program - Creston Office The Department contracts with Crossroads Mental Health Center to provide sex offenders in Creston and surrounding areas with cognitive behavioral group therapy, family counseling, and psychiatric services on an "as needed" basis.
 A designated SOTP officer oversees the supervision and surveillance of offenders through the Creston Office, while GPS, polygraph, and PPG testing are implemented through the Des Moines Office.

 Men's Residential Facilties These facilities are located on the south side of Des Moines on the historic Fort Des Moines military grounds.
 Building 68 houses the eighty (80) offenders that are in our treatment program.
 This program is licensed by the Iowa Department of Health, Division of Substance Abuse.
 Building 70 houses one hundred twenty (120) offenders that are Work Release, Probation or Federal supervision status including Bureau of Prisons, Public Law and Federal Pre-Trial.
-Building 66 has two programs: the Honors Unit, which houses forty (40) offenders of various status (except for Federal) where offenders have earned the privilege to reside there.
-Bridges of Iowa, a private treatment program operates a sixty-seven (67) bed unit that is faith-based in nature.
-It should be noted that Bridges will be relocating to the new Polk County Jail in Fall of 2012.
+Building 66 has three programs: the Honors Unit, which houses forty (40) offenders of various status (except for Federal) where offenders have earned the privilege to reside there.
+Also located in building 65 is The Half-Way In Program and the Transitional Living Program.
+Transitional housing is a short term housing option for those who have lost their housing or have unstable living arrangements.
+Half-Way Program is designed to help offenders who have technical violations become more accountable and stable.
 All programs employ a four step level system that rewards positive behaviors with advancement in the level system.
 We also have a Day-Reporting component that assists in transitioning offenders home.

 Women's Residential Facility Located at 1917 Hickman Road in Des Moines, this forty-eight bed facility houses female offenders sentenced as a condition of probation by the Court, on state work release, as OWI Third Offense inmates, or as Federal pretrial or jail transfers.
 The OWI offenders are part of a substance abuse treatment program that is licensed by the Iowa Department of Health, Division of Substance Abuse.
 The facility has one room where we can allow a mother and child to reside, while the mother completes her sentence.
 This portion of the program is designed to allow the mother and child a chance to live together in a safe environment designed to enhance the mother's parenting and other life skills.
 The facility is in the process of being remodeled to become a Resource Center for female offenders.
 Probation Officers are housed at the facility and additional programming is being added.